 - If you become a victim of violent crime, especially rape, seek immediate medical attention – HIV/AIDS, hepatitis and other sexually transmitted diseases are prevalent in Vietnam.

-Many tourists have become victims of credit and debit card, taxi and gambling scams in Vietnam.
+Many tourists have become victims of credit and debit card, taxi and gambling scams.

 Credit and debit card skimming (where card data is obtained for use in fraudulent transactions) occurs throughout Vietnam.

 Some Australians have lost thousands of dollars after accepting invitations to private homes from friendly locals.
 Beware of rigged card games and other confidence tricks organised by criminals.
 Gambling may also contravene local laws, which also apply to tourists.
 See